GENERAL INSTRUCTION OF THE LITURGY OF THE HOURS

-Chapter I-I. Prayer of Christ
+Chapter I-I. The Prayer of Christ

 Chapter I-II.
-Prayer of the Church
+The Prayer of the Church

 Chapter I-III.
-Liturgy of the Hours
+The Liturgy of the Hours

-Chapter II-I. Introduction to the Whole Office
+Chapter II-I. The Introduction to the whole Office

 Chapter II-II.
-Morning Prayer and Evening Prayer
+Morning and Evening Prayer

 Chapter II-III.
-Office of Readings
+The Office of Readings

 Chapter II-IV.
 Vigils

-Chapter II-V. Daytime Hours
+Chapter II-V. The Daytime Hours

 Chapter II-VI.
 Night Prayer

 Chapter II-VII.
-Combining the Hours With Mass or With Each Other
+Combining the Hours with Mass or with Each Other

-Chapter III-I. Psalms and Their Connection With Christian Prayer
+Chapter III-I. The Psalms and Christian Prayer

 Chapter III-III.
-Ways of Singing the Psalms
+Methods of Singing the Psalms

 Chapter III-VI.
-Readings from Sacred Scripture
+The Readings from Sacred Scripture

 Chapter III-VIII.
-Readings in Honor of Saints
+The Readings in Honor of Saints

 Chapter III-IX.
-Responsories
+The Responsories

-Chapter III-X. Hymns and Other Nonbiblical Songs
+Chapter III-X. The Hymns and Other Nonbiblical Songs

 Chapter III-XII.
 Sacred Silence